arnoluo/conveyor/README.md

 ```

 ### Second, common setting:
-You can rewrite 404 notice when request uri are not catched:
+You can rewrite 404 notice when route dispatch failed:
 ```PHP
 Route::error(function() {
   echo '404 :: Not Found';